StevenTammen/steventammen.com/content/pages/windows-software.md

 ### Scripting and customization: [AutoHotkey](https://www.autohotkey.com/) {#scripting-and-customization-autohotkey}

-AutoHotkey is almost good enough alone to make me ditch Linux and embrace Windows despite all its flaws.
-AutoHotkey is incredible and I cannot recommend it enough if you have to use Windows machines.
+AutoHotkey (AHK) is almost good enough alone to make me ditch Linux and embrace Windows despite all its flaws.
+AHK is incredible and I cannot recommend it enough if you have to use Windows machines.

+Recent progress in my AHK projects are making me reconsider the Linux switch even more.
+I am making pretty heavy use of AHK to implement behavior like Vim movement/visual mode across the whole OS environment, and I'm not sure if there would be as clean a way for me to do this on Linux.

 ### Custom keyboard shortcuts, text expansion, etc.: [AutoHotkey](https://www.autohotkey.com/) {#custom-keyboard-shortcuts-text-expansion-etc-dot-autohotkey}

-You can use dedicated programs to accomplish similar things, but the benefit of using AutoHotkey is that it is incredibly flexible.
+You can use dedicated programs to accomplish similar things, but the benefit of using AHK is that it is incredibly flexible.
 You can define a key sequence that looks something up on Google, for example, or opens a particular window, puts the computer to sleep, etc.

 The dowside is that you have to learn the scripting language.
 Which I suppose is a bit daunting for non-programmers.
 But it's really not bad at all, and the documentation is pretty good.

 ### Virtual desktops: [VirtuaWin](http://virtuawin.sourceforge.net/) {#virtual-desktops-virtuawin}

 Virtual desktops let you organize windows by use case.
-I personally use one virtual desktop for programming, one virtual desktop for writing, and one virtual desktop for research.
-YMMV.
+I personally use 18 different named virtual desktops that I can switch to using custom AHK scripts and Keypirinha (see below).

 I like VirtuaWin more than the default implementation built into Windows 10.
 It is more flexible and customizable.